aurelien-genois/calculator/README.md

 ## Challenges
 Resolving problem thinking (in particular with pseudo code) was one goal of this project.

 The real challenge was combining conditionnals, loops, and number/strings/arrays manipulations to manage operations and to display numbers and operators.

-For example, thinking how to manage priority operations for multiplications and divisions, before additions and substractions, with loops and conditionnals was very intructing for manipulating arrays.
+For example, thinking how to manage priority operations for multiplications and divisions, before additions and substractions, with loops and conditionnals was very instructing for manipulating arrays.